 The test results as illustrated in the chart below demonstrate the vast majority of the biodegradable content of both Bioglitter® Sparkle and Bioglitter® Pure biodegrades in a fresh water environment in only 4 weeks.
 It also proves that the coating applied in the manufacture of Bioglitter® does not compromise the performance characteristics of the Modified Regenerated Cellulose core to biodegrade as detailed above.

 - Bioglitter® Sparkle

-- After only 35 days Bioglitter® Sparkle Silver 008 has biodegraded to a level of 87% (relative to the microcrystalline cellulose control), which represents the vast majority of the c.90% biodegradable content in Bioglitter Sparkle.
+- After only 35 days Bioglitter® Sparkle Silver 008 (with clear coating) has biodegraded to a level of 87% (relative to the microcrystalline cellulose control), which represents the vast majority of the c.90% biodegradable content in Bioglitter Sparkle.

 - A level of 90% biodegradation within 56 days relative to the microcrystalline cellulose control meets the biodegradation criteria for OK biodegradable WATER certification, and our aim of reducing plastic content (and therefore increasing biodegradable content) in our Bioglitter® Sparkle will ultimately allow us to achieve this target.

 - Bioglitter® Pure Red 008 passes the 90% (relative to cellulose control) criteria for the biodegradation requirement of OK biodegradable WATER after only 28 days.